-There are about 100 billion neurons in the human brain (same amount of stars in our galaxy) and approximately 100ml of blood flow through the brain every minute, there are 160km of blood vessels in your brain.
+There are about 100 billion neurons in the human brain (the same amount of stars in our galaxy), and approximately 100ml of blood flow through the brain every minute.
+There is 160km of blood vessels in your brain.

-That’s some powerful and thought provoking facts, but have you ever stopped and wondered how the human brain really works?
+Those are some powerful and thought-provoking facts, but have you ever stopped and wondered how the human brain really works?

-In your brain you have billions of neurons these are tiny nerve cells, and in order for your brain to function these neurons have to talk with one another; they do this by means of electricity, and when these millions of neurons are communicating with each other, they generate enough electrical energy to be detected by a special device called an EEG (Electroencephalogram).
-All of this electrical activity in the brain is known as a brainwave pattern, these patterns rise and fall creating wave like patterns.
+In your brain, you have billions of neurons.
+These are tiny nerve cells, and for your brain to function, these neurons have to talk with one another; they do this using electricity, and when these millions of neurons are communicating with each other, they generate enough electrical energy to be detected by a special device called an EEG (Electroencephalogram).
+All of this electrical activity in the brain is known as a brainwave pattern.
+These patterns rise and fall, creating wave-like patterns.

 When we are in a physical and mental state of relaxation and are still aware of the world around us, we emit another brainwave frequency called Alpha.
 This frequency is normally 8 pulses to 14 pulses per second (Hz) (Creativity, relaxation and deep chill)

 The lowest amount of brainwave activity is normally called Delta; this frequency is between 0.1 and 4Hz.
 This happens when we enter deep sleep and triggers healing and growth hormones.
 This represents the lowest amount of activity possible.
 (Deep sleep)

 So Brainwaves are electrical frequencies that are emitted during different mental states.
 They can be divided into four main groups.

 - Beta waves emitted when we are awake or in a heightened emotional state, and we are alert and cognitive.

 - Alpha waves are normally present when we are in a moderately relaxed state.
 We learn best in this state.
 We are creative, relaxed and in a chilled out state.